Section 68 of the Constitution Act, 1867: Purpose and interpretation

 Halifax was the second oldest provincial capital, having served as the capital of the British colony of Nova Scotia since 1749.
 Its deep harbour, ice-free year round, made it a valuable port for the Royal Navy.
 Halifax was one of the main stations for the Royal Navy in British North America in the 18th and 19th centuries.
 Halifax continued as the capital of the province of Nova Scotia after Confederation in 1867.

 Fredericton was made the capital of the British colony of New Brunswick in 1783.
 The site was chosen because it was well-inland, and thus not vulnerable to naval attack from the United States.
 It continued as the capital of the province of New Brunswick after Confederation.

 Toronto, originally named York, had been the second capital of Upper Canada.
 Newark (now Niagara-on-the-Lake) was the first capital of Upper Canada, but the capital was moved to York because Newark was too close to the United States, being just across the Niagara River from Fort Niagara, New York.
 Even so, York was attacked and occupied by invading American forces during the War of 1812, in the Battle of York, April 1813.
 Before the American invaders left, they burnt down several government buildings, including the provincial Parliament and the Government House, and looted private property.
 In spite of that attack, York continued to be the capital of Upper Canada until the Province of Canada was created, when Kingston became the capital of the new province.
 York was renamed Toronto in 1834.
 It served as the capital of the Province of Canada from 1849 to 1852, and again from 1856 to 1858.
 It became the capital of the new province of Ontario on July 1, 1867.

-Related provisions
+Related provisions of the Constitution Act, 1867

-Section 16 of the Act provides that Ottawa will be the capital of Canada.
+Section 16 provides that Ottawa is the seat of government for Canada.